- Construct the floating point system where the numbers

 If not, please explain why this number can not be represented.

-What is the largest value of for which the number
+What is the largest value of

 can be exactly represented in the IEEE Single Precision Format?